dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 #### The problems with the workaround

 Unfortunately, the workaround doesn't always work.
-It is usually OK for applications that don't use Rx directly, and which only depend on `System.Reactive` because as a transitive reference through some other component.
+It is usually OK for applications that don't use Rx directly, and which only depend on `System.Reactive` as a transitive reference through some other component.
 But if the application itself uses Rx, then it can encounter problems with this workaround.
 For example, if your application ever calls the `ObserveOn` extension method for `IObservable<T>`, you will get baffling compiler errors.
 Take this simple example, compiled against Rx 6.0.1:

 ```cs
 using System.Reactive.Linq;